guillevazquez8/Lab-4.06---Testing-endpoits-with-MockMvc/README.md

 2. Interact with them with different queries through the repositories

-3. Implement business logic on the services, to create the functionalities I'd need in a Hospital app
+3. Implement business logic on the service layer, to create the functionalities I'd need in a Hospital app

 4. Create the GET/POST/PUT/PATCH/DELETE endpoints on the controller layer